arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 Can you imagine?

-But the first step to know about the problem and the urgency of a situation is to monitor it.
+But the first step to knowing about the problem and the urgency of a situation is to monitor it.
 So we will start with that.

 <!-- more -->

 Let's imagine a simple Service Object that is doing _something_ in your app.
 Something probably important.
 Perhaps it communicates with a payment gateway to create a new payment.
 Sounds important enough.
-The code is probably doing some db queries maybe even updates.
+The code is probably doing some DB queries, maybe even updates.
 It might use a gem or [an adapter](/2014/08/ruby-rails-adapters/) to communicate with an external service.
-It probably needs to catch some exceptions (especially networking related) in case anything goes wrong and ancapsule them into something expected by the controller.
+It probably needs to catch some exceptions (especially networking related) in case anything goes wrong and convert them into something expected by the controller.

 ```
 #!ruby